 Listed below are classroom activities provided to all students in grades K-3:

-- For students in grades K-2, the TAG educator conducts approximately 15 wholeclass thinking activities throughout the school year in each classroom.
-The
+- For students in grades K-3, the TAG educator conducts whole-class thinking activities throughout the school year in each classroom.
+The activities provide students with lessons on critical thinking and serve as structured observations for the TAG educator.